 Early symptoms of ALS often include muscle twitching and cramping, weakness in a limb, or slurred speech.
 As the disease progresses, symptoms can include cognitive and behavioral changes, as well as difficulty speaking, swallowing and breathing.

-Once other diseases have been eliminated as potential causes for a patient’s symptoms, electrodiagnostic evaluation is essential in establishing the diagnostic certainty of ALS.
 For any questions for additional information, you can contact California Sports & Rehab Center at (310)-652-6060 or visit our website at http://emg-ncv.com (EMG/NCS).
 We can accommodate your needs in one of our convenient locations in the Los Angeles and Orange County areas.